NicolePell/CV/README.md

 Nicole Pellicena
 ================
+After making the decision to change careers from an 8 year stint in Marketing, I recently completed a 12 week intensive coding bootcamp at Makers Academy.
+Just a few months on from making the decision to learn to code, I'm excited to be embarking on a career of continual learning and the opportunity to build creative software.

-I'm a junior web developer in London.
-After a eight year career in Marketing I decided to follow a love for tech and problem solving by diving into a 12 week intensive coding bootcamp at Makers Academy.
-I enjoy building functional software with a strong emphasis on user experience.
-Read my [week by week breakdown]((https://github.com/NicolePell/course_in_review_2014_sept)) of what I learnt and created at Makers Academy.
+Read my [week by week breakdown]((https://github.com/NicolePell/course_in_review_2014_sept)) of what I learnt and created at Makers Academy or follow my journey through Makers as documented on my [blog](www.niccipell.wordpress.com).

 Code Examples
 -------------